hpccsystems-solutions-lab/Solutions-lab-website-content/projects/authService/intro.md

 Furthermore, Auth-service extends its capabilities through APIs, allowing developers to integrate token generation and verification seamlessly into their applications.
 This enhances security and simplifies the authentication process.
 The adoption of Auth-service by instances of Tombolo and Real-BI, coupled with its thorough testing with HPCC clusters, underscores its reputation for reliability, security, and user-friendliness.
 Auth-service is the preferred solution for organizations seeking to strengthen their security measures without compromising operational efficiency, making it a valuable asset in the quest for data protection in today's digital age.

+For more information, please contact us at customer-solutions@hpccsystems.com.